 Approval signatures expedite an organization's approval procedure by capturing the electronic approvals made by individuals or departments and embedding them within the actual PDF.

-Microsoft also supports two types of Digital Signatures - visible and non-visible.
+Microsoft also supports two types of Digital Signatures using a token certificate - visible and non-visible.

-Visible Digital Signatures appear as a signature line, similar to a physical document.
-This method is commonly used when you need multiple users to sign documents like contracts or other agreements
+This appears as a signature line, like a physical document.
+This method is commonly used when you need multiple users to sign documents like contracts or other agreements.

 An invisible signature is used when you need to provide document authenticity, integrity and origin assurances, but don’t need a visible signature line.
 Documents with a non-visible signature display a blue ribbon in their task bar.

 The future of digital signing will naturally be driven by advancements in technology, changes to regulations and standards (as well as new ones), and developments of integrations with other digital solutions.
 But what’s important to consider is that these trends will contribute to increased security, widespread adoption, and enhanced efficiency in the realm of electronic transactions and document signing.

 With advancements in technology always being made, there is the potential for innovative authentication methods such as biometrics and AI-driven verification.
 The use of these technologies will enhance the security and reliability of both electronic and digital signatures.